Author: Ron Graham

 This solution is most wonderful.
 There's a danger, however, that we might think we don't have to concern ourselves with the problem of sin, or we don't need to make any effort of our own to overcome and avoid sin.
 We may even falsely think that we can "continue in sin that grace may abound" (Romans 6:1).

 John makes it very clear that the true child of God cannot make a practice of sin but must practise righteousness (1John 3:4-10).
 Nothing John has previously said should be taken to mean that sin is inevitable or that we can sin with impunity.
 John in fact states, "I write that you may not sin" (1John 2:1).
 It is wonderful that, if we sin, we have an Advocate in Jesus Christ.
 But it is far better that we use the power he gives us to overcome and avoid sin in the first place.

-It follows then, that we receive forgiveness of all sins, and are continually cleansed by Christ's blood, through God's kindness and his just acknowledgement of Christ's perfection on our behalf.
+It follows then, that we should not practice sin but practice the truth.
+That is fitting for us who receive forgiveness of all sins, and are continually cleansed by Christ's blood, through God’s kindness and his just acknowledgement of Christ's perfection on our behalf.

-"The blood of Jesus Christ his Son cleanses us from all sin" (1John 1:7).
-It is the blood of Christ which avoids God having to lower his standard to something less than perfection.
 It would not be faithful and just of God to merely pretend our sins didn't happen.
 It wouldn't be faithful and just of God to make a compromise with evil by letting our sins go unpunished.
-On the other hand, nor would it be just of God to leave us without a means of forgiveness, and God being loving, kind, gracious, and merciful, would find a right way to make forgiveness possible.
+On the other hand, nor would it be just of God to leave us without a means of forgiveness.
+So God being loving, kind, gracious, and merciful, found a right way to make forgiveness possible.

-I myself will do my best, and Christ himself will do the rest.
+I myself will do my best while Christ himself does all the rest.